sam-berry/ecfr-analyzer/server/README.md

 curl -X POST -H 'Authorization: Bearer E0E91B8C-60B6-439A-8C48-6D66D5A1BE55' 'localhost:8090/ecfr-service/compute/agency-metrics'
 ```

-## Potential Enhancements
+## Areas for Improvement

 * Precompute text values for title XML.
 Write a job to parse the entire CFR and save
   chapters/parts/sections/etc as structured data that can be easily queried.
 Do not need XLST for
   this, can be done by iterating through the tree and following the DIV# guidelines.
+* Create common Goroutine runner that encapsulates the channel and wait group processing, as it is
+  similar throughout the project
+* Subagencies metric import - this was an experiment that ended up working, but it could be handled cleaner
+  instead of passing the `onlySubAgencies` variable and forking the top-level logic
+* Import historical CFR records and compute metrics based on changes over time